HSLdevcom/hsl-map-publisher/README.md

 ### About the app

-This project is split in two parts.
-The first is a server that receives the poster requests and fires up a Puppeteer instance which runs a React app that renders the posters.
-This component lives in the `scripts` directory.
-The other part is the React app itself which lives in the `src` directory.
-It is a more complicated app, as it needs to load data from both the publisher database as well as from the JORE database.
+This app is split into three parts:
+- Server (receives poster requests and stores them into the Redis database)
+- Worker (Fetches poster jobs from Redis, fires up Puppeteer to render and save the posters)
+- Render (Receives worker's requests for certain poster parameters, fetches relevant data and renders the poster in the browser for Worker's Puppeteer instance to save into PDFs)

 ### Writing components